huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 clients normally only use these tokens when setting a new connection from a previously used address.
 However, due to the prevalence of NAT, clients are not always aware that they are using a new address.
-There is a linkability risk if clients mistakenly use a NEW TOKEN after unknowingly moving to a new location.
+There is a linkability risk if clients mistakenly use address validation tokens after unknowingly moving to a new location.

 The recommendations in {{connection-resume-and-0-rtt}} mitigates